RandomStudio/tether/README.md

 While it is _usual_ for each Output Plug to have at least one (or more) corresponding Input Plug at the "other end", we don't enforce this or assume that this is the case before things can start running.

-Instead, we rely on the so-called [Publish-subscribe pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) ("Pub/Sub"), a well-established approach that allows for flexible network topologies and an "event-based" architecture.
+Instead, we rely on the so-called [publish/subscribe pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) ("Pub/Sub"), a well-established approach that allows for flexible network topologies and an "event-based" architecture.
 It is most commonly used in distributed systems; for example, [Amazon AWS describes the benefits](https://aws.amazon.com/pub-sub-messaging/benefits/) as follows:

 > In modern cloud architecture, applications are decoupled into smaller, independent building blocks that are easier to develop, deploy and maintain.
 Publish/Subscribe (Pub/Sub) messaging provides instant event notifications for these distributed applications.

 > The Publish Subscribe model enables event-driven architectures and asynchronous parallel processing, while improving performance, reliability and scalability.

 In our experience, this is a good fit for on-site digital art/media "installations" as well, since these are often composed of multiple pieces of software and hardware devices.
 These individual pieces (we call them **Agents**, remember?) are often completely independent.
 They run in parallel, and they might start and stop at different times.
-They may be written in different programming languages and some of them might not allow any direct programmatic integration at all (SDKs or APIs) - but they need to communicate with one another somehow.
+They may be written in different programming languages and some of them might not allow any direct programmatic integration at all (SDKs or APIs) - but they all need to communicate with one another somehow.

 Careful coordination of all the parts is what allows us to build systems that function as complete "experiences" - robust and seamless.
 A common messaging system allows us to pick and choose the hardware and software best suited for each task, and handle the communication issues separately.